ace1nfinity/Online-TicTacToe/SOW.md

   - Create the networking to be able to play the project across two different machines.
 Estimated four weeks of development time.
   - Polish the game and experience for the users.
 Estimated two weeks of development time.
 **Task Breakdown:**
-- Creating tic-tac-toc game: 14 days
+- Creating tic-tac-toc game: 14 days.
-- Creating networking for game: 28 days
+- Creating networking for game: 28 days.
-- Polishing the game and user experience: 14 days **Technical Requirements:**
+- Polishing the game and user experience: 14 days.
+**Technical Requirements:**
 Hardware:
-[Specify any hardware requirements, such as servers, networking equipment, or specific devices.]
+- Two devices that can connect to the internet.
 Software:
-[List the necessary software tools, programming languages (Python), libraries (socket, threading, etc.), and operating systems.]
+- Python as primary coding language.
+- Windows as operating system.
 Assumptions:
-[State any assumptions that are being made about the project, such as network connectivity or availability of resources.]
+-
 Roles and Responsibilities:
-[Define the roles of team members, including project manager, developers, testers, etc., and their responsibilities.]
+- Patrick Cook is the Sole developer and project manager.
 Communication Plan:
-[Outline the communication channels and frequency for project updates, meetings, and decision-making.]
+- Weekly updates to the project readme.
 Additional Notes:
-[Include any other relevant information or considerations that are specific to your project.]
+- Scope for the tic-tac-toe implementation may increase to bigger versions of tic-tac-toe based on the pace and development of the project.